-Meanwhile in Nexus City (in Iceland), you’ll meet Allyson Knightley.
+Meanwhile, in Nexus City (Iceland), you’ll meet Allyson Knightley.

 As separate as all these threads may sound, they will all come together in a large narrative as each character starts to uncover the truth behind The Rising, and why the world changed in 2016.

 So… Are you ready to dive into a strange new world?